 Hu Tieu noodle is dry so that the cook must poach it in boiling water to make it tender and ready to serve.
-The noodle has linguine shape and it’s smaller than Pho noodle.
-It’s made by cutting large dry rice paper into long noodle.
-There are more than one kind of Hu Tieu in Vietnam.
+The noodle has a linguine shape and it’s smaller than Pho noodle.
+It’s made by cutting large dry rice paper into long noodles.
+There is more than one kind of Hu Tieu in Vietnam.
 I would like to introduce the traditional Clear Rice Noodle Soup from My Tho city, Tien Giang province in Mekong Delta.
-The broth is cooked from pork bone and many kinds of vegetable to make it rich.
+The broth is cooked from pork bone and many kinds of vegetables to make it rich.
 Stir-fried ground meat, deep-fried onion, shrimp, boiled pork, pork liver and chopped green onion are added onto the noodle in a bowl.
 The broth is added at last.
 We often use chopsticks to eat the toppings with some fish sauce.
 Similar to Bun Bo Hue and Bun Rieu Cua, lemon juice and chili could be added at dinner’s wish.

 5. Soup Cake (Banh Canh)

 This is a very interesting Vietnamese food – Soup Cake which you should try to open your mind.
 The Soup Cake noodle is thicker and shorter than any kind of rice noodle in Vietnam.
 It’s as big as a medium worm.
 The noodle is chewy but tender.
 The broth is also different from others because it’s glutinous.
 Banh Canh can be topped with chicken, duck, pork leg or seafood.
 Chopped green onion and black pepper are added to make the dish good-looking, smelling and tasty.
-Soup Cake is one of the most favorite of many locals and visitors so that there’s no reason you won’t try it on your trip to Vietnam.
+Soup Cake is one of the most favorites of many locals and visitors so that there’s no reason you won’t try it on your trip to Vietnam.

 If you would like to enjoy some of Top Rice Noodle Soups in Vietnam when you are in Saigon but don’t know where to eat.
 Please do not hesitate to join a Saigon Food Tour by motorbike with our female tour guide.
-It’s chance to learn more about the city, foods and culture.
+It’s a chance to learn more about the city, foods and culture.

 You might like: